 ‘It has to be destroyed,’ Harry murmured.
 ‘I can’t stand here and pretend my life outweighs the hundreds and maybe even thousands of lives it would save.

-Salazar studied him with his deep green eyes.
+Salazar studied him with a strange glint in his deep green eyes.
 ‘You’ve not snapped at me.
-Are you ok, Harry?’
+Are you okay, Harry?’

 ‘The Yule Ball didn’t go how I expected.’
 The words bubbled up off his tongue before he could close his mouth and catch them.